CyberDuck79/CryptoCellularAutomata/README.md

 If the poem was encrypted successfully, typing 'cat ode.ca' on the terminal should display a hopelessly unreadable text of random ASCII letters.
 Fear not!
 Just decrypt the poem.

-./ca_crypt -d "password" "ode.ca" nonce\
+./ca_crypt -d "password" "ode.ca" nonce

 Typing the above into the terminal with the same password and nonce you used before will run the decryption operation on the ciphertext.
-If you followed this test without any errors, the program should have deciphered 'ode.ca' and overwritten the ciphertext file with a plaintext file 'ode'
+If you followed this test without any errors, the program should have deciphered 'ode.ca' and overwritten the ciphertext file with a plaintext file 'ode'.

+Hope Delaney and Andrew King were not the original authors of the C code; we have contributed notes in some of the source code and added an optional set of tutorial instructions to the README.